impress-org/give-receipt-attachments/readme.txt

 == Upgrade Notice ==

 = 1.1 =
-NOTE: This update requires Give version 1.8+
+NOTE: This update requires GiveWP version 1.8+

 = 1.0 =
 This is the initial release.
 Thanks for installing!